2020 MLS Roster Composition

 Related Party Transactions

-Homegrown Players Signings
+Homegrown Player Signings

-A club may sign a player to a contract without subjecting him to the MLS SuperDraft if the player has been a member of a club's youth academy for at least one year and has met the necessary training and retention requirements.
+A club may sign a player to a contract without subjecting him to the MLS SuperDraft if the player has been a member of that club's youth academy for at least one year and has met the necessary training and retention requirements.
 Players joining MLS through this mechanism are known as Homegrown Players.

 USL Priority Players

-Players who are available in Stage One of the Re-Entry Draft are:
+Stage One: Players who are available in Stage One of the Re-Entry Draft are:

 Players who remain unselected after Stage Two will be available to any MLS club on a first-come, first-served basis.

 A player may choose to opt out of the Re-Entry Process prior to Stage One and/or Stage Two of the Re-Entry Draft.
-In such instances, the Right of First Refusal for the Player will remain with his previous club.
+In such instances, the Right of First Refusal for the player will remain with his previous club.

 Claiming an Out of Contract Player